Athanaseus/aimfast/doc/intro.rst

     $ aimfast --compare-models model1.lsm.html:model2.lsm.html -af 5 -psf <size_arcsec | psf.fits>

 Where --psf-image | -psf is the Name of the point spread function file or psf size in arcsec.
+Moreover -as flag can be used to compare all source irrespective of shape (otherwise only point-like source with maj<2" are used).

 For Flux density, the more the data points rest on the y=x (or I_out=I_in), the more correlated the two models are.